 Concerto Competition

-Home » Concerto Competition
+Home » Concerto Competition/Jobs & News

 Congratulations to the 6 GCTYO Principal Orchestra musicians who advanced to the Final Round of the 2024 Concerto Competition!
 And bravo to Michael Sigal, Winner of the Competition!
 Michael will perform his winning concerto, Camille Saint-Saens’ Concerto No. 3 in B minor, Op.
 61, Mvt.
 1, with Principal Orchestra at the GCTYO Spring Concert at The Klein Auditorium on May 19, 2024.